drewinglis/hw_template/README.md

 If you have to turn in different problems separately, you can enter an integer number of problems on the assignment, and then it will produce a file for each of those, like `15451-tinglis-hw1.1.tex`, `15451-tinglis-hw1.2.tex`, etc.

+This also assumes you use RVM to manage your ruby installation(s).
+If you don't, just change the shebang to whatever version of ruby you run.